cucumber/cucumber-ruby/CONTRIBUTING.md

 Bundler.
 Use a [supported Ruby version](./README.md#supported-platforms), make sure [Bundler] is set-up, and voilà!

-You can then fork and clone the repository.
+You can then [fork][how-to-fork] and clone the repository.
 If your environment is set-up properly, the following commands should install the dependencies and execute all the tests successfully.

 ```shell
 bundle install